junngithub/ip/docs/README.md

 ```

 ### Saying bye to Icarus
-Users can say "bye" to Icarus to exit the program.
+Users can say `bye` to Icarus to exit the program.
 Alternatively, they can close the window (rude!).
 In both cases, tasks and syntax preferences will be saved.